 Natural Remedies for Dog Aggression

 In most cases, dog aggression can be lessened through proper training and socialization with other dogs.
 But there are instances where training alone will not solve the problem.
 If a dog was abused as a puppy, it is possible that they will never fully recover and will always be leery of anything not in their daily routine.
 In these cases, in addition to constant reinforcement through training, holistic medicines may also help.
-If this is a the case with a particular dog, look for the following ingredients in any holistically-based medicine:
+If this is a the case with a particular dog, look for some of the following ingredients in any holistically-based medicine: